 If you cannot forgive those who have done you wrong outside the system, how can you forgive those who may also have done wrong inside it?

 It doesn't have to happen overnight, and it doesn't even need to be 100% forgiveness.
-Knowing that you're trying may be enough to encourage better interactions with your littles and inner mirrors of not-so-great-people of all shapes and sizes.
+Knowing that you're trying may be enough to encourage better interactions with your youngsters and inner mirrors of not-so-great-people of all shapes and sizes.

 So yeah, we somehow got here from ice cream, but I think it was an important journey.
-When my littles are doing their chores, fulfilling their responsibilities, taking care of us, we occasionally hook them up with a pint of ice cream (or some Newman-O's).
+When my youngsters are doing their chores, fulfilling their responsibilities, taking care of us, we occasionally hook them up with a pint of ice cream (or some Newman-O's).